Application procedure for applicants from outside the EU/EEA

 - English language requirements

 - You must document your English language proficiency.
+For IELTS tests, the minimum overall band score is 6,5.

 - See our English requirements for approved tests and exemptions.